yeoman/yeoman.io/app/codelab/write-app.md

 ---
 layout: codelab
+title: 'Step 6: Start writing our AngularJS application'
 markdown: 1
 ---

-# Step 6: Start writing our AngularJS application

 The files that you see in the web browser can be found in the ***app*** subfolder of your ***mytodo*** directory.
 All the instructions in this section assume that you are editing files in this *app* folder.
 If you are unsure about any of the changes you should be doing, refer to the <a href="../codelab.html#source-files">final source code</a>.